KDCube is built around apps

 Example Apps

 Start from the examples folder in sdk/examples/bundles/.
 The folder name still uses the internal term.
-The concrete reference app used on this page is versatile@2026-03-31-13-36 — a production-style sample that combines ReAct orchestration, app-local tools, widget decorators, REST operations, public endpoint examples, Telegram webhook and Mini App patterns, attachment handling, ReAct-stream-to-Telegram delivery, and custom UI.
+The concrete reference app used on this page is workspace@2026-03-31-13-36 — a production-style sample that combines ReAct orchestration, app-local tools, widget decorators, REST operations, public endpoint examples, Telegram webhook and Mini App patterns, attachment handling, ReAct-stream-to-Telegram delivery, and custom UI.
 It is the current reference app for app authoring docs, but not the reference for @cron or @venv.

 AppDescription

-versatile@2026-03-31-13-36 Reference app for this page.
+workspace@2026-03-31-13-36 Reference app for this page.
 Demonstrates ReAct orchestration, app-local and MCP tools, decorators for widgets and APIs, public endpoint examples, Telegram hook and webapp patterns, attachment handling, economics-aware entrypoint patterns, a custom main view under ui/main/, widget UI under ui/widgets/, and integrations operations that a real UI can call.

 Platform Architecture for App Developers